The Blue Heeler: Meet this versatile, hardworking Australian cattle dog

 Their loyal and protective nature makes them great companions, especially in homes with active families or individuals who enjoy outdoor activities.

-Blue Heelers can be great with children, but their herding instincts may cause them to nip at young kids’ heels.
+Blue Heelers can be great with children, but their herding instincts may cause them to nip at the heels of young kids.

 Supervision and proper training can mitigate this behavior, making them well-behaved family members.
 If properly socialized from a young age, they also tend to get along with other pets.